 It bears noting that most ‘War on Terror’ detainees are kept in solitary confinement.
 Former Secretary of Defense Donald Rumsfeld’s conclusion that these ‘illegal combatants’ should be treated according to the Geneva Convention, but only “to the extent appropriate and consistent with military necessity” (PHR 2013: 17), is literally indistinguishable from the formal DPRK position that sovereignty is prior to human rights.
 The skeptic might question the representativeness of Rumsfeld’s opinion in American politics, but one should also consider how many Rumsfeld-like policymakers there would be in the US government if America faced six decades of military/nuclear threats against a radically superior military and economic adversary.
 These issues – the DPRK position and the role of the state of exception – are the subjects of Chapter Three.

 As will be demonstrated below, the COI justifications for finding CAH regarding the right to food and enforced disappearances are not so compelling.
 This is especially true of the analogy to the Holocaust and the finding of extermination, the latter being much less compelling in the ‘right to food’ section.
-The author does not dispute that severe human rights violations have taken place against ‘hostile populations.’
+There is no dispute that severe human rights violations have taken place against ‘hostile populations.’
 The point is that the COI has not made an adequate case that these constitute an extraordinary and ongoing policy that justifies immediate international intervention to fulfill the responsibility to protect – it is not, at all, comparable to the Allied decision not to bomb the train tracks to Auschwitz.
 One should consider, first, the plight of the most-abused fraction of the population in other poor countries and especially in areas affected by a prolonged state of exception, and second, how the international interference mandated by the CAH label is likely to affect not only these ‘hostile populations,’ but the DPRK population at-large.

 Section II: Violations of the Right to Food